rschlenk87/psb-charts/README.md

 [![Brief introduction to IBM Integration Bus](https://img.youtube.com/vi/qQvT4kJoPTM/0.jpg)](https://www.youtube.com/watch?v=qQvT4kJoPTM)

-# Server installation
+# Server Installation
+We can run IIB directly on bare-metal or virtual machine servers, or as docker container.

-## On-premise
+## Virtual Machine deployment
-For the on-premise solution a standard installation was done following the instructions from the [product documentation](https://www.ibm.com/support/knowledgecenter/en/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bh25992_.htm).
+For the VM deployment, the standard installation was done, following the instructions from the [product documentation](https://www.ibm.com/support/knowledgecenter/en/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bh25992_.htm).

 We created a new virtual machine with one of the supported linux OS.
 1. Download the developer edition: